 Areas of Expertise

 - German History

 Tryntje Helfferich received her M.A. from the University of New Mexico, Albuquerque, and her Ph.D. in early modern European history from the University of California, Santa Barbara.
-She studies central Europe and France during the early modern period (1450-1815), with a particular focus on the Reformation era (1500-1650) and the period of the Thirty Years War (1618-1648).
-She is interested in the history of war and society, the history of religion, early modern European gender history, and diplomatic history.
-Her publications include The Essential Thirty Years War (Hackett, 2015); On the Freedom of a Christian (Hackett, 2013); The Iron Princess: Amalia Elisabeth and the Thirty Years War (Harvard, 2013); and The Thirty Years War: A Documentary History (Hackett, 2009).
+She studies German central Europe during the early modern period (1450-1815), with a particular focus on the Reformation and the Thirty Years War (1618-1648).
+She is interested in the history of ideas, the history of war and society, the history of religion, and diplomatic history.
+Her publications include The Essential Luther (Hackett, 2018); The Essential Thirty Years War (Hackett, 2015); The Iron Princess: Amalia Elisabeth and the Thirty Years War (Harvard, 2013); On the Freedom of a Christian (Hackett, 2013); and The Thirty Years War: A Documentary History (Hackett, 2009).

 Prof. Helfferich is not currently accepting graduate students.